5 Foods for Nerve Health: Top 5 Foods for a Healthy Nervous System

 Just about everyone knows how good antioxidants are for you but that doesn’t mean we all get enough of them.
 Antioxidants are incredibly powerful because they work to cut back on any damage done to the myelin sheath in your body.

-They also have the power to cut back on any neuropathic pain.
+Anti-oxidants may also have the power to manage neuropathic pain and heop with chronic diabetic neuropathy.
 Therefore, you’ll want to eat your fair share.
 These are easier to find and more enjoyable.
 You’ll want to eat more blueberries, beans, fish, walnuts and dark leafy vegetables.
 Try to get at least two servings of antioxidants a day.

 The Power of Water